javialroro/dev-env/README.md

 - Ghostty
 - Yazi
 ### I've also implemented some bash scripts, these are the main ones
-- tmux-sessionizer / ready-tmux (Handles tmux sessions with a fzf search) Thanks [@ThePrimeagen](https://github.com/ThePrimeagen)
+- tmux-sessionizer / ready-tmux (Handles tmux sessions with a fzf search) It's a lot less fancy than [@ThePrimeagen's](https://github.com/ThePrimeagen), but it gets the job done :)
 - dev-env (copies all config to your $HOME)